 - inform the Board as soon as he/she becomes aware thereof, - and draw any consequences thereof for the exercise of his/her appointment to the office of director.
-Depending on the case, he/she will therefore be required: - either to abstain from voting on the corresponding resolution, - or not to attend the meeting of the Board of Directors during which he/she is in a conflict of interest situation, - or, resign outright as a director.
+Depending on the case, he/she will therefore be required: - either to abstain from voting and from participating in deliberations on the corresponding resolution, - or not to attend the meeting of the Board of Directors during which he/she is in a conflict of interest situation, - or, resign outright as a director.